 The Zoo Ambassador program is open to anyone 18 and older.
 For some events, volunteers must be 21 years old.
 Most events are on Saturdays, with a few on weekday evenings or Sundays.
 No experience is necessary.
 However, you must be available for the required orientation and training.

 Thirty service hours per year are required to be an active Zoo Ambassador.
 In return for their dedication of time and talent, Volunteers receive numerous benefits: free zoo admission, a discount in the Safari Trading Company gift shop, and employee prices on food at the Bush Country Café.
-Active volunteers are invited to the annual Volunteer Appreciation Dinner.
+Active volunteers are invited to the annual Volunteer Appreciation Dinner along with other social gatherings throughout the year.
 Volunteers are also eligible for Friends of the Zoo memberships based on their total service hours for the year.
-In addition, awards for cumulative hours are given.
-Volunteers who give 250 hours of time and at least five years of service are honored with a name plaque on the Volunteer Wall of Honor.
+In addition, recognition for cumulative hours and longevity are awarded.

-Venturing is a youth development program of the Boy Scouts of America.
+Explore Post is a youth development program of the Boy Scouts of America.
 This program is open to males and females who are 13-20 years old and have completed the eighth grade.
-Venturing at Dickerson Park Zoo will provide fun and enriching experiences to young people by gaining an understanding of the husbandry of exotic animals.
-The Venture Crew assists zookeepers with daily animal feedings and exhibit cleaning.
-In addition, we envision this crew taking on the critical role of implementing the zoo’s animal enrichment program.
+Exploring at Dickerson Park Zoo will provide fun and enriching experiences to young people by gaining an understanding of the husbandry of exotic animals.
+The Explore Post assists zookeepers with daily animal feedings and exhibit cleaning.
+In addition, we envision this post taking on the critical role of implementing the zoo’s animal enrichment program.
 This will include research, development, observation and data entry.
 ENROLLMENT only accepted in the fall.
-Contact April Marler: email@example.com for more information.
+Contact April Marler: firstname.lastname@example.org or call 417-874-2402 for more information.